-Having your car serviced at an independent mechanic, such as NRMA car servicing, could be less costly than choosing dealer servicing.
+Having your car serviced at an independent mechanic, such as Motorserve, could be less costly than choosing dealer servicing.

 What are the different types of car warranties?

 New-car manufacturer's warranty

 Every new car is covered by a manufacturer’s warranty.
 On the majority of cars you’ll get at least a three-year, 100,000km warranty – whichever comes first.
 Some brands now offer an unlimited kilometre warranty, and others offer five-year, six or even seven-years of cover, which is often transferrable to subsequent owners if you sell your car.